jaydcollins/ticket-lifecycle/README.md

-<h2 align="center"> Nice work!
+<h2 align="center"> Success!
 We now know how to create, work, and resolve tickets in osTicket </h2>